TNA Impact live results: The fallout from Sacrifice

 Slater and Santana hit some well-timed double teams on Edwards.
 Slater caught Edwards with a rana off the middle ropes but walked into an uranage from Alexander on the ring apron.
 Alexander caught Slater with a dropkick to the back of the neck.

 Tags were made and Miguel and Ali had a great exchange.
-Migeul caught Ali with a sliding DDT to the floor, then came off the top rope with a meteora in the ring for a near fall.
+Miguel caught Ali with a sliding DDT to the floor, then came off the top rope with a meteora in the ring for a near fall.
 Ali boxed Miguel’s ears and tagged in Agent Zero, who planted Miguel to the mat with a choke slam.

-Zero pres-slammed Miguel to the mat, then tagged Ali back in.
+Zero press-slammed Miguel to the mat, then tagged Ali back in.
 Ali choked Miguel against the ropes, then distracted the ref so Tasha Steelz could get in on the fun.
 The crowd chanted for Moose while Ali worked over Miguel some more.
 Edwards tagged in to floor Miguel with a chop.
 Edwards drew Moose into the ring so the heels could team up on Miguel behind the ref’s back… but they didn’t do that much to punish him.

 Alexander got snagged in a small package for a near fall, and he responded by burying a knee into Miguel’s gut.
 Miguel avoided a shoulder block from Edwards in the corner, but Ali cut off Miguel from getting a tag.
-Ali the drew the faces into the ring so the Great Hands could beat on Miguel on the floor.
+Ali drew the faces into the ring so the Great Hands could beat on Miguel on the floor.

 Miguel turned Ali inside out with a clothesline, but Zero got the tag and dumped Miguel with a German suplex.
 More double-teaming from the System, and Alexander got a near fall after a Michinoku Driver.
 Miguel came back and hit Alexander with a Lionsault, and kicked Edwards away, backdropped an interfering Ali, and finally got the hot tag to Santana.

 This left Moose and Agent Zero one on one in the ring.
 They brawled, Zero hit Moose with a boot, and Moose came back with a top rope superplex on Zero.
 But that left him open for a 450 from Ali.
 Which left Ali open from a 450 from Slater.
-Ali gave Slater a Lumbar Check, Miguel took care of Al. Satnana clotheslined Agent Zero out of the ring, dumped the Great Hands when they tired to interfere, and then hit Alexander with the rolling stunner.
+Ali gave Slater a Lumbar Check, then Miguel took care of Ali.
+Satnana clotheslined Agent Zero out of the ring, dumped the Great Hands when they tried to interfere, and then hit Alexander with the rolling stunner.
 But that left Santana open to a Boston Knee Part from Edwards, and for the second time in a week, Edwards has pinned the TNA champ.

 Match Result: Edwards, Ali, Alexander & Agent Zero were victorious when Edwards pinned Santana (15:07).